Tennessee races to repair broken water mains in storm’s wake

 In Texas, where millions of people endured days of bitter cold without power, officials urged President Joe Biden to visit as soon as possible.

 Ten inches of snow fell in Memphis last week, followed by a sustained cold snap.
+The area saw temperatures that were as much as 40 degrees below normal, according to the National Weather Service.
 With the forecast calling for temperatures to climb into the 50s, the city expected to see significant melting of the snow and ice that accumulated on streets, sidewalks and roofs.

 Now the problem is not enough water.